 Students are to dress comfortably and in good taste and should not wear clothing that promotes tobacco, drugs, alcohol, or acts of violence.
 Swimming attire for girls must be either: a one-piece bathing suit or a rash guard worn with two-piece style suit.
+Boys must wear a rash guard as well.
 Footwear is required.